 At its core, marketing is about identifying and understanding customers, and developing products and services that meet their needs.
 When it’s done well, marketing helps to create a strong brand and profitable business.

-‘The function of most marketing divisions involves integrating a lot of information and insights from other parts of the organisation – research and development, top level management, finance, logistics and so on – and making critical, creative and well-thought-out decisions to most effectively use that information to provide value to your customers,’ she says.
+‘The function of most marketing divisions involves integrating a lot of information and insights from other parts of the organisation – research and development, top level management, finance, logistics and so on – and making critical, creative and well-thought-out decisions to most effectively use that information to provide value to your customers,’ he says.

 What are some common careers in marketing?

-Dr Weber says marketing roles are often divided into two main areas: creative and insight driven.
+Dr Zenkić says marketing roles are often divided into two main areas: creative and insight driven.
 ‘The creative side involves working in teams to create briefs and outlines for marketing campaigns, whereas the insights side involves more research and data science to help develop a deep understanding of the consumer or industry dynamics.’

-As marketers progress in their careers and become managers and directors, she says the focus shifts to high-level integration of these two areas.
+As marketers progress in their careers and become managers and directors, he says the focus shifts to high-level integration of these two areas.
 Senior folks are in charge of designing strategies and making decisions that lead to long-term success for a brand.

 And whether you’re a graduate or a manager, at the core of every marketing role is a focus on digital.
-‘A day in the life of a typical marketer includes getting to use the newest digital tools and insights to inform your decision making,’ Dr Weber says.
+‘A day in the life of a typical marketer includes getting to use the newest digital tools and insights to inform your decision making,’ Dr Zenkić says.
 ‘Lifelong learning, which right now means digital learning, is a part of a successful marketing career.’

-Why study marketing
+Why should I study marketing?

-Marketing roles are also a great fit it you like ‘fast-paced work, finding solutions to complex and challenging problems, and blending the creative with the more analytic,' says Dr Weber.
+Marketing roles are also a great fit it you like ‘fast-paced work, finding solutions to complex and challenging problems, and blending the creative with the more analytic,' says Dr Zenkić.
 ‘Marketing is always evolving – it doesn’t stay static.’

-Above all, she says, careers in marketing are fun, dynamic and rewarding.
+Above all, he says, careers in marketing are fun, dynamic and rewarding.
 ‘It’s satisfying to know that you have reached your customer, to be able to understand all these human insights and to be constantly integrating information and connecting with new people.’

 Explore Deakin's marketing degrees